 It is made from sustainable natural shampoo and is 100% soap-free.
 It is also suitable for vegans and 100% compostable.

-However, you don’t need to look for a product that contains SLS because many of these shampoo bars contain a gentle alternative which cleans the hair and scalp effectively.
+However, you don’t need to look for a product that contains SLS because many of these shampoo bars contain a gentle alternative that cleans the hair and scalp effectively.

 Shampoo Bars Pros